zzseba78/Kick-Off/README.md

 HTML

 ### HTML
-The code try to be as simple as possible, with commented sections, validated and semantic html5 markup.
+The code try to be as simple as possible, with commented sections, <strong>validated and semantic</strong> html5 markup.

 ### JS